dhaffner/hosts/README.md

 ## Usage

-To show the full list of commandline options, run:
+For a full list of options, run:

     hosts -h